C#

 Language Overview

 C# is a modern, object-oriented programming language developed by Microsoft, part of the .NET ecosystem.
 It is statically-typed, type-safe, and designed for building robust and scalable enterprise applications across web, mobile, desktop, cloud, and gaming platforms.
+The current stable release is C# 14 (with .NET 10, LTS).

 Key Characteristics

-- Developed by Microsoft
+- Developed by Microsoft and maintained as an open-source language

-- Part of the .NET framework
+- Part of the unified .NET platform (formerly .NET Framework / .NET Core)

 - Supports object-oriented, functional, and component-oriented programming paradigms